n3san07/hani2/README.md

 ### :dart: Features

-- Feature 1
-- Feature 2
-- Feature 3
+- Admin dashboard
+- all CRUD features Plus also a favorite features
+- Modern and slick design With animations
+- Using the high end Tech StackS

 ## :toolbox: Getting Started